Hearty and nutty, slightly sweet with deep maple flavor, these flavorful oat scones are the perfect addition to any brunch table!

 These oat scones are hearty and nutty with the addition of pecans and whole-wheat flour, slightly sweet, and have rich maple flavor from maple extract.
 The buttermilk makes them slightly tangy and more moist than most scones.
 I like to add butter or cream to scones when I eat them because they are often dry, but it’s not necessary with this recipe!

-This maple pecan scones recipe is adapted from one of my favorite bakeries in NYC – Amy’s Bread.
+This scone recipe is adapted from one of my favorite bakeries in NYC – Amy’s Bread.
 They carry oat scones every day of the week, but the fruit and nut mixture changes every day.
 One of my favorite flavors is the almonds & currants combination.

 Enjoy your week, and feel free to drop me a line in the comments – I would love to hear if you try this recipe!
 Or tag me on Instagram @maryannehoekstra to let me know how it turned out!
 Also, if you are enjoying my blog, please consider recommending it to your friends.
 They can subscribe here.